top of page

 The current environment of prisons.
 We do not wish to criticise the prison service, and all the dedicated officers in it.
 However, the end result of lack of discipline in British prisons, is that they become the most dysfunctional environments on our planet, more dysfunctional than even civil war zones and anarchic countries.
 We say this because in war zones people still have degrees of freedom and functional behaviour, such as human contact, comradery, and purpose.
 Whereas in prison there is no possibility to live any sort of human or functional way of life, and prisoners are stripped of nearly every form of human dignity.
 The system not only fails, it possibly increases the occurrence of reoffending in a proportion of cases.
 To describe just how far this goes we describe some of the things that routinely happen in our highest risk prisons:

 Bullying of weaker prisoners by dominant prisoners is the absolutely routine prison social structure.
 Weaker prisoners are regularly exposed to threat, intimidation, violence, all manner of prejudice, humiliation, and enslavement.
 One of the common methods of enslavement is to fabricate some reason for the weaker prisoner to be in financial debt to the dominant prisoner.
 These debts can follow them even after leaving the prison, and their family and friends can be drawn into them also.
 Sexual enslavement and rape are other common forms of enslavement.
 Weaker prisoners can come under continual persecution and suffer all manner of attack, such as faeces and urine be thrown at them, their food be tainted or poisoned, indeed any way dominant prisoners can think of to make their life intolerable.
 Bullying and enslavement regularly gets so bad that prisoners fear for their safety, their sanity, and life, and ask to be locked up all day in their cell to protect themselves.
 In many cases prisoners become so desperate, that they deliberately cause damage or disturbance in order to be punished and put in the solitary confinement wing so that they will be safe.
-An example of the way in which prisoners do this is by repeatedly setting fire to their cells, in order to receive this punishment and the prospect of relative safety.
+One method desperate prisoners use is to repeatedly set fire to their cells, in order to receive this punishment and the prospect of relative safety.

 Prisoners who do want therapy, rehabilitation, and to reform themselves, can at times refuse the opportunities given to them by the prison, because they are fearful that the bullies will regard them as informants, or siding with the prison officers.
-So they decline rehabilitation and help, because they are so fearful of the threat from other prisoners, that it causes.
+So they decline rehabilitation and help, because they are so fearful of the threat from other prisoners that it can cause.

 Sex offenders will always be at high risk from bullying and violence from non sex offenders, and it is an entirely common feature of prison social structure that non sex offenders are extremely judgemental of sex offenders, such that they will routinely seek to administer their own ideas of (violent) punishment for their sexual crimes.
 This behaviour is so common that it is always anticipated on the part of officers, and for this reason sex offenders are routinely separated from non sex offenders on different wings, or in a specialist sex offenders prison, such as The Vern at Portland, Dorset.

 Prisoners who are at risk of committing suicide are by law watched 24 hours a day, by prison officers sat outside the glass door of a specially designed observation cell.
 This is at huge expense to the tax payer.
 Prisoners know this procedure and rule, and as a result some have developed a strategy to manipulate officers to give them what they want by saying they will commit suicide.
 The strategy is that they know if they demonstrate that they wish to commit suicide, the officers will have to watch them 24/7, and therefore the officers would rather give the prisoner what they want, instead of incurring the difficulty and expense of 24/7 monitoring.
-This is an example of the effects of poor discipline, and the total breakdown in prisoner accountability, this breakdown is entirely detrimental to prisoners, and gives them the wrong example of how to be responsible in their lives.
+It is important to understand the deeper implications of this.
+Because prison officers do not have a effective method of discipline, they are unable to have authority and therefore have to resort to bargaining with prisoners, this happens all the time and is the ongoing and daily reality of managing prisoners.
+This is dysfunctional to the extreme and has profoundly damaging consequences for the effectiveness of the prison service.
+It is one of the many consequences of ineffective discipline, and leads to a total breakdown in prisoner accountability.
+This breakdown is detrimental to prisoners, it gives them entirely the wrong example of how to be responsible in their lives, as it teaches them how to bribe and manipulate people rather than act responsible.
 Another reason for threatening suicide or deliberately causing disruption, is because prisoners feel so lacking in safe human contact, that they will do anything to have human interaction with prison officers, in order to alleviate their desperate loneliness.

 Drugs are rife in nearly all prisons, and officers have no effective method of disciplining this problem.
 Many prison wings constantly smell of drugs, many prisoners are obviously and routinely high, and many have fits from new forms of drugs such as spice, an event which officers regularly deal with.
 These are just some of the things that routinely happen in prisons, there are many events that are far more disturbing than the ones described here, such as many cases of extreme self harm.